top of page

 Ph.D.

-Civil-Military Program Coordinator
+Civil-Military Program Research Associate

 Center for Human Rights and Humanitarian Studies